sriumcp/docs/docs/tutorials/custom-metrics/one-version.md

 ??? note "Some variations and extensions of this experiment"
     1. Perform [SLO validation for multiple versions of an app using custom metrics](two-or-more-versions.md).
     2. Define and use your own provider templates.
-This enables you to use any app-specific metrics from any database as part of Iter8 experiments.
+This enables you to use any app-specific metrics from any metrics store as part of Iter8 experiments.
 Read the [documentation for the `custommetrics` task](../../user-guide/tasks/custommetrics.md) to learn more.
     3. Alter the `cronjobSchedule` expression so that experiment loops are repeated at a frequency of your choice.
 Use use [https://crontab.guru](https://crontab.guru) to learn more about `cronjobSchedule` expressions.